 To share your private customized shelves, you will need to create and provide an access key for your shelf.
 Like your private binders, this will allow anyone with the access key and the link to view your private shelf.

 To set your access key for your shelf,

 To share your private customized shelf, click on the Share and Embed link from the Options drop down menu located under Shelf Details.
 Copy the link and email both the link and the access key to the person with whom you would like to share your binder.

-You can embed a shelf in most blogs and wikis (except the hosted version of Wordpress.)
+You can embed a public shelf in most blogs and wikis (except the hosted version of Wordpress.)

 First find the shelf you want to embed by clicking on an author name or on one of your shelves.
-Then click on the Options button in Shelf Details or the Share/Embed icon link.
+Then click on the Options button in Shelf Details and then the Embed link.

 To change the name of a shelf, just click on the Options button under Shelf Details and then click on Change Properties to bring up a menu to change your shelf properties.